 – Team Nikon

-4.)
-How did you find out about the opportunity to move to Antarctica?
+How did you find out about the opportunity to move to Antarctica and work as a polar expedition guide?
 How did you feel when you first found it?
 How did you decide to finally commit and apply?

 As a freelancer, I apply anywhere I can.

 I applied to the expedition company I now work with on a whim!
 They’re one of the top expedition companies in the world so I really didn’t expect to get hired.
 I was just honest about who I am—my age, my previous experience, etc. I sent them my portfolio.
 I didn’t try to “stretch” anything, I was just very frank about my desire to learn and grow as a photographer.

 And in some crazy alignment of the stars, they liked me and hired me.

 I’m curious about your first month working in Antarctica!
 Where exactly is the place that you work, and for what company?
 Are you the youngest adult in the area usually?